 Have a look at how the Innovation Visual team seeks to combat environmental change on a day to day basis:

 As you may know, we think that protecting the natural environment is important and as a company and team we have been part of the One Percent for the Planet organisation since 2012.
 As part of this commitment we donate a minimum of 1% of gross annual turnover to certified environmental causes.
 These causes have ranged from conserving UK reptiles and amphibians to supporting anti-poaching patrols protecting some of the world’s most endangered species.
-Donating money is one thing, but we also believe in changing behaviours to help the environment and we have been trying to do more of this during the course of 2019.
+Donating money is one thing, but we also believe in changing behaviours to help the environment and we have been trying to do more of this each year.

 Far from it, we do a lot of things that we shouldn’t, but we are trying to stop, trying to change, trying to do more to reduce the negative consequences of our business on the environment.
 These are some of these ideas that the team in Innovation Visual have come up with that we have, or are in the process of implementing.

 Single use water bottles are a huge contributor to the amount of plastic being produced and subsequently disposed of in landfill or ending up in the ocean.
 At Innovation Visual we are helping to tackle this by providing our team with reusable metal water bottles.
 They’re durable, reusable, dishwasher-safe and they are great to use at the office or when with clients as well as relaxing at home or working out at the gym.
 They’re also great at showcasing our brand!